mathjax/MathJax-docs/options/startup/loader.rst

 Component Configuration
 =======================

-In addition to the options listed above, individual compoments can be configured in the ``loader`` block by using a sub-block with the component's name, and any of the options listed below.
+In addition to the options listed above, individual components can be configured in the ``loader`` block by using a sub-block with the component's name, and any of the options listed below.
 For example,